 Approximately 18-25 teachers are needed, which includes an appropriate number of standby teachers in case of cancellations.
-Five to six backup teachers with one or two for each phase level is sufficient although some conventions have used as few as three backup teachers.
-The Daytime Chair Google Workspace Drive contains information on the numbers of teachers programmed in recent conventions, and past syllabus documents are located on the ICBDA website for reference.
+Five to six backup teachers with one or two for each phase level is usually sufficient.
+The Google Workspace Drive for the Daytime Chair contains some information on the numbers of teachers programmed in recent conventions.
+Past syllabus documents are located on the ICBDA website for reference.

 After determining potential clinicians and teachers, send each of them a teacher survey to complete.
 Ask them to list three choices in order of preference for rhythm, phase level, day, and time of day.
 Also ask yes or no questions to ascertain their willingness to conduct a clinic, teach the Hall of Fame dance, or MC for another teacher.
+Remind them that it might not be possible for them to receive an assignment in their chosen choices.

-In that communication, remind the instructors to register for the convention and to pay their ICBDA membership dues if they have not already done so.
+In that communication, remind them to register for the convention and to pay their ICBDA membership dues if they have not already done so.
 Only ICBDA members can be on the teaching staff.

-Teachers for the 3-4 Hall
+Teaching in the 3-4 Hall

 Teaching in the 3-4 hall can be challenging.
-Dancers who are most comfortable with Phases 3 and 4 comprise a small but important group at the convention but will come to the dance teaches with varying experience in the basics.
+Dancers who are most comfortable with Phases 3 and 4 comprise a small but important group at the convention and can impact the growth of our activity.
+However, they will come to the dance teaches with varying experience in the basics.

 Past conventions have demonstrated the following skills to be typical:

-- These dancers usually have a good background in Phase 3 and 4 Jive, Cha Cha, and Rumba, with some knowledge of Phase 4 Waltz. - Many of them have less experience with Fox Trot, Bolero, and Slow Two Step, and often no experience in West Coast Swing and Tango.
+- These dancers usually have a good background in Phase 3 and 4 Rumba, Cha Cha, and Jive, with often some knowledge in Phase 4 Waltz. - Many of them have less experience with Foxtrot, Bolero, and Slow Two Step, and often no experience in West Coast Swing, Tango, and Merengue.